“He is no fool who gives what he cannot keep to gain what he cannot lose.”

 Graham Cooke tells us there is an “upgrade” reserved for us in each trial, and I know it’s true.
 It is so natural and easy to focus on the losses: they grab our attention in painful, unavoidable ways.
 But when I can bring myself to look up, above their clamor for attention, and look to the Lord, with His eternal reward (Colossians 3:23-24), I can be assured that I am exchanging the temporal for the eternal.
 Then it’s about exchange, rather than loss.

 “Therefore we do not lose heart, but though our outer man is decaying, yet our inner man is being renewed day by day.
 For momentary, light affliction is producing for us an eternal weight of glory far beyond all comparison, while we look not at the things which are seen, but at the things which are not seen; for the things which are seen are temporal, but the things which are not seen are eternal.”
-2 Cor 4:16-18
+2 Corinthians 4:16-18

 And 1 Peter 1:6-7: “In this you greatly rejoice, even though now for a little while, if necessary, you have been distressed by various trials, that the proof of your faith, being more precious than gold which is perishable, even though tested by fire, may be found to result in praise and glory and honor at the revelation of Jesus Christ”